-The Inca Trail is the most popular trek on Peru, four days of trekking that gives you an incomparable experience, such as reaching the Puerta del Sol (Intipunku) or the last day, you can view of Machu Picchu.
+The Inca Trail is the most popular trek in Peru, four-day trekking that will give you an incomparable experience, such as reaching Inti Punku (Sun Gate) or exploring Machu Picchu on the last day of the trail.

-Well, although there are hundreds of beautiful trails in Peru, this is the only one that comes directly to Machu Picchu.
-Other alternative and popular treks are the Salkantay, Inca Jungle, Cachicata, Choquequirao, Vilcabamba and Lares.
+Although there are hundreds of beautiful trails in Peru, this one was a direct link between the former Inca capital of Cusco and Machu Picchu.
+Other alternative treks that run along authentic Inca "roads" are the Salkantay, Inca Jungle, Cachicata, Choquequirao, Vilcabamba and Lares.

-But if you want a unique encounter with Machu Picchu, you have to go up and suffer a little.
+In any case, if you want to experience a unique encounter with Machu Picchu, you must climb up and suffer a little.

-You can check availability here.
+You can check about the Inca Trail permit availability here.
 This page also provides access to the list of agencies, guides and porters.
-In the section quotas, you can see the agency that come more often and with short stories.
+In section quotas, you can see the agency that comes more often and with short stories.
 It is forbidden to enter on your own.
 You have to go through some of the agencies that have free seats.

 During: breathing.
 The trek is hard.
 There are many hours of walking, between 5 and 10 hours according to the days and the physical of each one.
 Many ascents and descents with treads that seem endless.
 Eye: nothing is impossible.
 Everyone can try and achieve it.
 It will be easier if they have a good physique or if they get in shape a little before the crossing.
 Do not load in vain, agencies bring good food and snacks; And their tents are in good condition.
 Do not try to carry unnecessary luggage, so be sure to check with your agency.